dmitry-solovyov/http-mock/README.md

 ## Configuring running application

-The application can run multiple configuration instances called `domains`.
-The domain allows the configuration settings to be managed separately.
-The mocked endpoint should be present in the endpoint URL.
+The mocked endpoint should be available by the relative address specified in the configuration: `http://0.0.0.0/{mocked-endpoint-path}`.
-The domain should be specified in the address of the mocked service: `http://0.0.0.0/{domain-name}/`.
-The mocked endpoints should be relative paths.

 ### Schema of the configuration request: